How to Get a Pest Control Technician License in West Virginia

 How West Virginia Compares

-West Virginia requires 0 hours of pre-license education for pest control technicians.
+West Virginia does not require any pre-license education hours.
 The average total cost in West Virginia is around $1,000, compared to the national average of $1,290.
 West Virginia's 3-year renewal cycle is longer than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in West Virginia?